-At a minimum, every three years the measurement set undergoes a full topic search for new evidence.
-(See "Work Group Formation" above) QMS convenes an evidence review group (i.e., content experts, facilitators, and staff) to make recommendations on updating a measurement set.
+Standing work groups are charged with review of evidence every six months following publication of a measurement set or update.
+The charge of the Comprehensive Neurology Work Group is different and is responsible for review of measurement sets that undergo triennial review.
+At least every three years each measurement set undergoes a full topic search for new evidence.
+(See Work Group Formation section above.)
+QMS may opt to convene a short-term, ad hoc evidence review group (i.e., content experts, facilitators, and staff) to make recommendations on updating a measurement set.
 Chairs who previously demonstrated strong leadership skills will be asked if they are available to lead the evidence review.

-This group will review the previously used literature search criteria and update search terms as needed and will use the same evidence-base search process described above to identify relevant guidelines and evidence.
-Following a review of the evidence base (see graphic below), the evidence review group will make a recommendation to reaffirm, partial update, full update, or retire the measurement set.
+Work groups will review the previously used literature search criteria and update search terms as needed and will use the same evidence-base search process described above to identify relevant guidelines and evidence.
+Following a review of the evidence base (Figure 4), the work group will make a recommendation to reaffirm, partially update, fully update, or retire the measurement set.
 The appropriate AAN section executive leadership team reviews the recommendation and provides their own input.
 QMS will vote for approval (a simple majority) on the recommendation.
-Figure 4 summarizes recommendations that can be made.
+Figure 4 summarizes the recommendations that can be made.